d0sbit/gocode/README.md

   - mongo Count() needs sort also just like SQL so it can determine the index (move to backlog)
   - backlog: break up the tests so they track with which methods are included, and add the options too (-create, -read, etc.)
 * Handlers
+  - get it building
+  - Fill out the other CRUD methods
+  - on testing decide if we are using an interface with stub stuff, or if we are doing the whole docker test stuff or what: maybe we need the equivalent of the "make me a test store" function that can be used by other test packages
+  - NOTES:
   - see if we can express permissions with a super simple interface abstraction, e.g. CanRead(interface{}) bool, etc. it should be optional, but could let us have perms from the get-go without
   - both PUT and PATCH support